Robustness of chiral edge modes in fractal-like-lattices below two dimensions: A case study: Conclusion and discussion

 The question can also be investigated from the point of view of protected edge modes.
 They are known to exist in two-dimensional IQH systems by virtue of the bulk-boundary correspondence.
 We study how their stability is compromised by rendering the lattices increasingly fractal.
 We use a spectroscopic method and the Green function method.

 Our main finding is that under generic circumstances, the edge channels become unstable and no quantization can be expected.
 The main reason for the instability is rooted in the fact that the fractal introduces new edges on the inside of the sample.
 The associated 'inner edge states' are counterpropagating with respect to the outside edge states and can hybridize.
 This eventually gaps them out.
 The only exceptions we find are in situations where either the edge states are extremely localized or where the fractal does not extend all the way to the edges due to the cutting depth.
 We show that in those situations, the protection against disorder is also strongly reduced compared to the two-dimensional counterpart.

+We stress, however, that even though a robust quantization of the transverse conductance is not expected, there are fine tuned situations where it still exists.
+In these situations, many of the topological features that are observed are also scale invariant, in that they only depend on the fractal distance, $\Delta=G-F$, and not on $G$ or $F$ individually.

-For future, it would be interesting to investigate other classes of topological insulators on fractal geometries.
+For future, it would be interesting to investigate other classes of topological insulators on fractal geometries, and also the connection with Weiss oscillations\cite{Weiss1991,Weiss1994} on periodic structures with the same length scale as the fractal cuts.